yua10/rock_paper_Scissors/week-1/front-end-development/fruit-salad-exercise/README.md

 ## Output

-Push your changes to your Github frontend repo
+Push your changes to your Github frontend repo & test the new deployed version